Not seeing repositories that should be available?

 Sometimes, you might accidentally connect with the wrong GitLab account - or maybe there's been an issue with the connection.
 In this case, you might want to disconnect and reconnect your repos or your entire account.

-This can be done at the bottom of the integrations page like so:
+This can be done at the bottom of the integrations page using these options:

 If you have further issues, let us know at firstname.lastname@example.org - we're happy to help!